United States occupation of Haiti: Haitian instability

-In 1902, a civil war was fought between the government of Pierre Théoma Boisrond-Canal and General Pierre Nord Alexis against rebels of Anténor Firmin, which led to Pierre Nord Alexis becoming president.
-In 1908, he was forced from power and a series of short lived presidencies came and went: his successor François C. Antoine Simon in 1911; President Cincinnatus Leconte (1911–12) was killed in a (possibly deliberate) explosion at the National Palace; Michel Oreste (1913–14) was ousted in a coup, as was his successor Oreste Zamor in 1914.
-Between 1911 and 1915, Haiti had seven presidents because of political assassinations, coups and forced exiles.
+Between June and December of 1902, a civil war was fought between the government of Haitian President Pierre Théoma Boisrond-Canal and General Pierre Nord Alexis against rebels led by Anténor Firmin, resulting in Alexis claiming the presidency.
+In 1908, Alexis was forced from power and a series of short lived presidencies came and went: his successor François C. Antoine Simon in 1911; Cincinnatus Leconte in 1911–12; Michel Oreste in 1913–14; and Oreste Zamor in 1914.
+Between 1911 and 1915, the Haitian presidency endured frequent changeover due to assassinations, coups and forced exiles.